oneapi-src/unified-memory-framework/CONTRIBUTING.md

 ["CMake standard options"](./README.md#cmake-standard-options) section in the top-level Readme.

 ### Code style
-We use `clang-format` to verify and apply code style changes to source files.
+We use `clang-format` to verify and apply code style changes to C/C++ source files.
 To see all rules we require, please take a look at `.clang-format` file in the root directory of this repository.
 Similarly, we use `cmake-format` tool and `.cmake-format` file to verify and apply code style changes to CMake files.
+For Python source files we use `black` tool.

 To enable code style checks and re-formatting, CMake option `UMF_FORMAT_CODE_STYLE` has to be switched on.
 You'll then have additional CMake targets available.